openstack-infra/system-config/doc/source/paste.rst

 Overview
 ========

-For OpenStack we use `a fork
+For OpenContrail we use `a fork
 <https://git.opencontrail.org/cgit/opencontrail-infra/lodgeit>`_ of lodgeit which is
 based on one with bugfixes maintained by `dcolish
 <https://bitbucket.org/dcolish/lodgeit-main>`_ but adds back missing
-anti-spam features required by OpenStack.
+anti-spam features required by OpenContrail.

 Puppet configures lodgeit to use drizzle as a database backend, apache as a front-end proxy.